-The video art works will be considered by a professional panel consisting of 4 personalities such as curators, artist and representatives from the film business.
-Previous years the jury has amongst others numbered festival director Tine Fischer, CPH:DOX, film director Andreas Johnsen and Annika Berg, as well as artist Lærke Lauta.
+The video art works have been considered by a professional panel consisting of 4 personalities such as curators, artists and representatives from the film business.